trois-trois-trois/kevin-services-standings/README.md

 - Start server: npm run server
 - Start webpack: npm run react
 - Seed database with sample data: npm run seed
+  - NOTE: This will create 10,000,000 records in the database but only 100 will be rendered to the DOM.
 - Start tests: npm run test